 People not only invest in fixed deposits but also prefer mutual funds as an investment option.
 If you are a new investor and are confused which investment to choose from among these two, then here are some tips that can help you figure out which investment option you should opt for:

 The interest rate is the most important factor when it comes to investments.
 As the interest that you earn on your investment determines your profit.
 Though, fixed deposits are a safe option to invest in they still offer you with high-interest rates compared to a savings account.
 On the other hand, mutual funds offer its investors with a high rate of interest compared to the other investment options but they involve risk.
+You can comparing saving account, mutual fund or fixed deposit before investing.

 The Fixed deposit offers a fixed rate of interest.
 The interest offered on a fixed deposit does not depend upon the market rate which is why it remains constant throughout the investment tenure.
 As the market conditions keep on fluctuating, investments like mutual funds which depend upon it, tend to have a fluctuating rate of interest.
 The rate of interest offered on mutual funds keeps on changing as the market rates fluctuate.
 As we all know that the market conditions don’t remain stable, there are high chances one can face loss in mutual fund investments if the market rates fall down.
 Thus, investing in mutual funds is considered as risky.
 One can also earn high returns over mutual funds if the market rates hike.